rockettheme/docs/Docs/magento/basic/cache.md

 Magento makes many calls to the database to retrieve information for each page viewed.
 This can take some time, using server resources which may differ from the part of the server that handles your database, as opposed to your files.

 If there are several bits of information that Magento needs to display a Category page, the **Flat Catalog Data** will compile all of these bits for that page into a single database table entry.
 This way, Magento can make one call to the database to retrieve the necessary information.
 This is beneficial, but does not work in all instances.
-This should be tested after it's turned on.
+This should be tested after it is turned on.

 To find these settings, you'll need to navigate to **System -> Configuration**, click **Catalog** in the sidebar, and manipulate the **Frontend** settings.